phillipadsmith/2014.phillipadsmith.com/_posts/2020-07-13-want-to-launch-a-local-news-business-apply-now-for-the-journalism-entrepreneurship-boot-camp.md

   - startups
   - bootcamp
 ---
 I’m excited to announce that applications are now open again for the journalism entrepreneurship boot camp.
-And I’m even more excited to share that the boot camp is now part of the newly announced Google News Initiative Startups Lab that is being piloted in partnership with [LION Publishers](https://www.lionpublishers.com/), an association for independent digital news startups.
+And I’m even more excited to share that the boot camp is now part of the newly announced [Google News Initiative Startups Lab](https://www.gnistartupslab.com/) that is being piloted in partnership with [LION Publishers](https://www.lionpublishers.com/), an association for independent digital news startups.
 {: .lead}

-The first phase of our GNI Startups Lab will include an eight-week fully-remote boot camp that includes live online classes, one-on-one coaching and peer learning.
+The first phase of the [GNI Startups Lab](https://www.gnistartupslab.com/) will include an eight-week fully-remote boot camp that includes live online classes, one-on-one coaching and peer learning.
 Upon completion of the program, participants will also receive a free year-long membership to LION Publishers, and the opportunity to apply to the second phase of the GNI Startups Lab program, which will help participants to further grow their project from a plan into a news business -- one with loyal customers and recurring revenue.

 **And, the best news of all: the only cost for you to participate is your time**.
 You can apply today, [right here](https://docs.google.com/forms/d/e/1FAIpQLSd5rQrolFQLUaipj95HDqR9xtgeYSC-x2GxnhdPJUR4iYtr1w/viewform).
 Applications are due by August 17.